About Tachara

 Mares:

-While we have put together a wide variety of quality bloodlines to conserve the genetic diversity of the Caspian breed, we do put special emphasis on the FelFel*, Shirine*, and Anahita* bloodlines in our program.
-Our mares are selected to produce quality in type, temperament, and movement and must exhibit good mothering skills.
+Tachara mares represent a wide variety of quality bloodlines to conserve the genetic diversity of the Caspian breed.
+Our mares are selected to produce quality in type, temperament, and movement, and must exhibit good mothering skills.
 Mares generally foal out in the pastures and raise their babies in the company of the herd or a select "auntie" or two.
 Most breedings take place as pasture breedings as nature intended.

 Foals: